Peter Odemwingie: 2010–11

 Odemwingie scored the second goal for West Brom which brought his season tally in the Premier League to 10 goals, only two behind Robert Earnshaw's Premier League record for the club.
 9 April saw West Brom travel to the Stadium of Light to play Sunderland.
 Odemwingie continued to impress and scored a goal in the 29th minute to level the scores.
 His side eventually won 3–2, three points significantly helping his side's survival hopes.
 After the game, he announced his desire to keep on playing well for West Brom by aiming to score 15 league goals.
 On 16 April Odemwingie edged closer to this personal target when he became West Brom's joint top goalscorer ever in a single season in the Premier League with a goal against Chelsea, bringing his tally to 12.
 Because of his continued success in his debut season in England, Odemwingie was reportedly targeted by a number of big clubs, including Italian giants Juventus, but Odemwingie dispelled talk of a move, stating that he's happy at West Brom.

 Odemwingie continued his fine form, scoring a lovely curling effort with his left foot in the fifth minute against Tottenham Hotspur.
 This brought him on to 13 league goals for the season, and meant that he had scored four in his last five games.
 On 30 April, Odemwingie became the first player in West Brom's Premier League history to score in four consecutive games.
 This goal came against Aston Villa and meant he had scored 15 goals thus far in his debut season.
 It would also contribute to Odemwingie's second Premier League Player of the Month award of the season.
 His side faced Everton at the Hawthorns on 14 May and Odemwingie provided an assist for Youssuf Mulumbu to score the only goal of the game.
 The result put West Brom on 46 points, bolstering their chances of finishing as the Midlands' highest placed club in the Premier League.
-Odemwingie ended the 2010–11 Season as West Bromwich Albion's top goalscorer with 15 league goals.
+Odemwingie ended the 2010–11 Season as West Bromwich Albion's top goal scorer with 15 league goals.